orenbenkiki/flameview/README.md

 * Using `table` for layout is frowned upon in the CSS community.
 It might be better to use the new CSS grid layout instead.

+The code is pretty simple and short (~1K LOC total, including the Python, CSS, Javascript and HTML).
+It gets a clean bill of health from `mypy` and `pylint`.
 Pull requests are welcome.

 ## LICENSE